ramzymohammad/Image-Recognation-with-Pythorch/README.md

 ___________

-Based on the table above it, it can be seen that the Convolution Neural Network has highest Test_score.
+Based on the table above it, it can be seen that the Convolution Neural Network has highest Test_score. for the details you can see Image recognation with Neural Network: <a href="https://github.com/ramzymohammad/Image-Recognation-with-Pythorch/blob/main/Image_Recognation%20with%20Neural%20Network.ipynb"> and Image recognation with CNN: <a"https://github.com/ramzymohammad/Image-Recognation-with-Pythorch/blob/main/Image_Recognation%20with%20CNN.ipynb">

 ### Thank you